joiningdata/lollipops/README.md

 to discuss significant changes.

 Code contributions are expected to be properly formatted with `go fmt`, and generally adhere to the standard [Golang review guidelines](https://github.com/golang/go/wiki/CodeReviewComments).

-Many thanks to all our other contributors:
- - [Jim Havrilla](https://github.com/jimhavrilla) - Initial lollipop color labeling code [PR #3](https://github.com/pbnjay/lollipops/pull/3)
- - Everyone who has submitted bug reports, feature requests, and shared the project with colleages!

 # LICENSE